 1697.
-Frontenac, in reply to the king's order (of 1695, received late in 1696), insists on the posts of Michilimackinac and St. Joseph being retained, with a garrison sufficient to keep off English traders (twelve or fifteen soldiers with an officer), and on t renty-five canoe loads of goods being annually sent to each place.
-His advice prevails in the king's council.
+Frontenac, in reply to the king's order (of 1695, received late in 1696), insists on the posts of Michilimackinac and St. Joseph being retained, with a garrison sufficient to keep off English traders (twelve or fifteen soldiers with an officer), and on twenty-five canoe loads of goods being annually sent to each place.
+His advice prevails in the king's eouncil.
+Rumors of an impending war with England arriving, Cadillac starts with a great number of Frenchmen, and three hundred Sacs, Pottawatomics, Otawas and Hurons.
+They arrive in Montreal towards the end of August.